 Target species

-Treatment of gastrointestinal tract infections caused by Giardia spp. and Clostridia spp. (i.e. C. perfringens or C. difficile).
+Treatment of gastrointestinal tract infections caused by Giardia spp. and Clostridium spp. (i.e. C. perfringens or C. difficile).

-Treatment of infections of the urogenital tract, oral cavity, throat and skin caused by obligate anaerobic bacteria (e.g. Clostridia spp.) susceptible to metronidazole.
+Treatment of infections of the urogenital tract, oral cavity, throat and skin caused by obligate anaerobic bacteria (e.g. Clostridium spp.).

 Contraindications

-Do not use in case of hepatic disorders.
+Do not use in cases of hepatic disorders.

 Due to the likely variability (time, geographical) in the occurrence of metronidazole resistant bacteria, bacteriological sampling and susceptibility testing are recommended.